Sport in Hong Kong: Summer Olympics

+As a British Colony, Hong Kong was accepted into the International Olympic Committee (IOC) in 1950.

 Hong Kong has participated in all Summer Olympic Games since the 1952 Games in Helsinki, Finland.
 The first medal was won in the 1996 Games in Atlanta, USA.
 Lee Lai Shan won gold in the women's mistral individual event in sailing.
 Coincidentally, it was also the last medal won by Hong Kong as a British territory.

+Two days after Hong Kong was returned to China in 1997, Hong Kong and the IOC signed an agreement stating, "It is the common aim to enable the people of Hong Kong to continue taking part in the Olympic Games and generally in sports competitions everywhere as a separate and independent entity."
+The Hong Kong Olympic Committee also added "China" to its name.
+Hong Kong's Olympic team flies the Hong Kong SAR flag and plays the PRC national anthem during official occasions like the flag-raising and victory ceremonies.

 The territory participated under the new name and its new regional flag for the first time in the 2000 Games in Sydney.
 Hong Kong won its second ever Olympic medal in the 2004 Games in Athens, Greece, where Hong Kong won silver in men's doubles event in table tennis.

 In London 2012, Wai-sze Lee's bronze is Hong Kong's first ever Olympic medal in cycling and its third overall.

 In Tokyo 2020, Cheung Ka-long won an Olympic gold medal for Hong Kong, the first Olympic gold medal since the Handover of Hong Kong.
 In the same Olympics Siobhán Bernadette Haughey won two silver medals; the women's table tennis team, Grace Lau Mo-sheung, and Lee Wai-sze each won a bronze medal.

 In Paris 2024, Vivian Kong became the third athlete to win a gold medal in the women's epee event, whilst Cheung Ka-long became the third fencer to retain his Olympic title by winning his second gold and Siobhán Bernadette Haughey took home two bronze medals.

 The equestrian events of the 2008 Summer Olympics was held in Hong Kong.
 This marked the second time the same edition of the Olympic Games being hosted by two National Olympic Committees, namely by that of the People's Republic of China and Hong Kong.
 The Hong Kong Sports Institute at Fo Tan, Sha Tin was the site of the show jumping and dressage events.
 The cross-country phase of the three day event was held in Sheung Shui over both Beas River Equestrian Centre and Fanling Golf Course.